 A German global independent developer, marketer and publisher of interactive entertainment software, the company specialises in strategy and simulation games, including ‘Sins of a Solar Empire’ and the ‘Tropico’ series.

 Also situated in Windsor is one of the most well-known video game companies in the world, with Pokemon and Super Mario Brothers being their most famous products.
 Nintendo chose the town as a base for its UK workings, including product management, marketing and operations.

 One of Europe’s largest independent game developers, it has had 24 number one hit games, including Alien vs Predator and Sniper Elite.
 The company now employs 200+ people, the majority of them at its studio base in the Thames Valley.
 Rebellion collaborates with the University of Oxford, who are right on their doorstep, in particular when hiring graduates and enabling training to include relevant programming skills.

-Japanese giant Konami has its European headquarters in Windsor, within walking distance of the world famous castle!
-It set up this office with help from the Department of International Trade (then known as UKTI) and the Thames Valley Chamber of Commerce.
+The Japanese giant has its European headquarters in Windsor, within walking distance of the Castle.
+It set up this office with help from the Department of International Trade and the Thames Valley Chamber of Commerce.

-NaturalMotion were bought by San Francisco based Zyenga for $527m in 2014.
-Over half of the 300+ workforce are based in the Thames Valley.
-As well as its own impressive back catalogue of games, NaturalMotion has provided software for games such as Grand Theft Auto IV and Bioshock Infinite.
+Bought by San Francisco-based Zyenga for $527m in 2014, over half of its 300+ workforce is located in the Thames Valley.
+As well as its own impressive portfolio of games, NaturalMotion has provided software for games such as Grand Theft Auto IV and Bioshock Infinite.

-The Next Gen Skills Academy is a Thames Valley based national centre of excellence for the games, visual effects and animation industries.
-They work with leading employers in the exciting fields of games animation, and VFX to develop qualifications, training and courses from taster sessions in schools right through to career development training for industry professionals.
+A national centre of excellence for the games, visual effects and animation industries, they work with leading employers to develop qualifications, training and courses.
+This ranges from taster sessions in schools right through to career development training for industry professionals.